 The SGC MOB group investigates human metabolism from three different perspectives.

 1. High throughput structural biology for metabolic enzymes & complexes

-With a repertoire to date of >150 structures of metabolic enzymes, we aim to understand structure-function relationships, delineate enzyme mechanisms, and deorphanize new genes.
+With a repertoire to date of >150 structures of metabolic enzymes (50 of which are linked with genetic diseases), we aim to understand structure-function relationships, delineate enzyme mechanisms, and deorphanize new genes.